BernardoLA/R_Projects/README.md

 # R_Projects
-Here you can find a some R projects I worked on.
+Here you can find some R projects I worked on.